ancyregis/Notes/Notes.md

 electronic Gadgets like phone , microcontrillert..etc
 ARM:
-Before ARM introduce we have CICS
-Cles ARM
-load and store These & instructions only work in memory other instructions all work in Registers.
+Before ARM introduce we have CICS cics----> ARM load and store---> These & instructions only work in memory other instructions all work in Registers.

 compile source file